-One hundred days have passed since Beijing imposed a catch-all national security law on Hong Kong on July 1, the 23rd anniversary of the return of the former British territory.
+One hundred days have passed since Beijing imposed a catch-all national security law on Hong Kong on July 1, the 23rd anniversary of the return of the former British territory to Beijing’s rule.

 Now Beijing is pivoting to Hong Kong’s perennial housing woes, applying its expertise and experience gained from building an archipelago of artificial, militarized islands across the South China Sea.